R3Conclave/conclave-core-sdk/docs/docs/security.md

 an enclave at any moment for an arbitrary duration without the enclave code being aware of that.
 So, if you were to read a timestamp, it might be very old by the time you use it.

-However, the protocol for accessing the timestamp doesn't involve doing any calls out of the enclave.
-So, the host can't observe the program's progress by watching Outside Calls (OCall).
+However, the protocol for accessing the timestamp doesn't involve any calls out of the enclave.
+This avoids side channel attacks as the host can't observe the program's progress by watching Outside Calls (OCALL).

 ## Memento/rewind/replay attacks